 Ariel will not always place brokerage transactions on the basis of the lowest commission rate available for a particular transaction.
-That is, Ariel uses certain brokers who give Ariel products and services that are useful to Ariel's research process and causes clients to pay commissions higher than those charged by other brokers in return for those products and services.
+Ariel uses certain brokers who give Ariel products and services that are useful to Ariel's research process and causes clients to pay commissions higher than those charged by other brokers in return for those products and services.
 Ariel makes a good faith determination that the commissions paid are reasonable in relation to the value of the brokerage and other services provided.
 The payment of such services with brokerage commissions is commonly referred to as "soft dollar arrangements."
 Ariel only enters into soft dollar arrangements that are covered by the safe harbor provided under Section 28(e) of the Exchange Act.

 Brokers furnish, for example, proprietary or third-party research reports, supplemental performance reports, statistical analyses, software and computer programs used for research and portfolio analysis, and other valuable research information to Ariel.
 Ariel generally seeks, at the beginning of the year, to direct client transactions to brokers that provide proprietary and third-party research in order to ensure payment of its budgeted research commissions and soft dollars.
-Ariel uses soft dollar benefits to service all of its clients' accounts, not only those that paid for soft dollar services through their brokerage commissions.
+All of Ariel's clients' accounts benefit to some degree from one or more soft dollar arrangements, including accounts that do not pay for soft dollar services through their brokerage commissions.
 The brokerage commission rates paid to brokers for proprietary and third-party research are typically higher than commissions paid to obtain execution only.
 Clients prohibiting Ariel from generating third-party soft dollar credits generally do not receive better brokerage commission rates than clients that do generate third-party soft dollar credits for Ariel.
 Ariel does not seek to allocate soft dollar benefits to clients' accounts proportionately to the soft dollar credits the accounts generate.
 As a result of client-directed brokerage arrangements, some soft dollar services benefit clients who do not execute transactions through soft dollar brokers.
 Further, Ariel uses some soft dollar services for certain clients that are paid for by clients who do not require such services.
 Additionally, Ariel receives certain research reports from brokers that are not used in investment decision making.
 However, Ariel receives other services from brokers that are used in the investment decision making process, such as access to management and invitations to analyst conferences.